LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       :term:`predicates directives <predicate directive>` and clauses.
       Prolog modules are usually static although some Prolog systems allow the creation of dynamic modules at runtime.
-Prolog modules can be seen as prototypes.
+Prolog modules can be interpreted as prototypes.

    message
       A query sent to an object.
-In logical terms, a message can be seen as a request for proof construction using an object database and the databases of related entities.
+In logical terms, a message can be interpreted as a request for proof construction using an object database and the databases of related entities.

    message lookup
       Sending a message to an object requires a lookup for the